 Understanding the Nuances of Cross Border Shipping

 Canada and the US are very different countries.
-As shipping companies in Toronto know, cross-border shipping regulations are often in flux, complicated by the state of the trade deals between the countries and often muddied by politics, tariffs and other restrictive measures.
+As freight shipping companies in Toronto know, cross-border shipping practices and regulations are often in flux, complicated by the state of the trade deals between the countries and often muddied by politics, tariffs and other restrictive measures.
 Using a 3PL company like NATS Canada can help you avoid red tape and mistakes that can hold up vital shipments.
 Specific shipments often have specific rules; “essential” items may flow across the border faster than general consumer goods.
 NATS Canada can help simplify the entire process.